stakahama/aprl-ssp/README.md

 * "spider_query.py": Queries the ChemSpider database for SMILES strings and other properties of a molecule.
 * "substructure\_search.py": Uses the Open Babel chemoinformatics tool to find number of instances of a substructure (specified by SMARTS pattern) occurring in a molecule (specified by SMILES pattern).
+* "substructure\_atoms.py": Uses the Open Babel chemoinformatics tool to find atoms associated with a substructure (specified by SMARTS pattern) occurring in a molecule (specified by SMILES pattern).

 ### Setup